“Why Atheism?”

 Bobbie Kirkhart grew up a very religious child in a devout liberal Protestant family in Enid, Oklahoma.
 At the University of Oklahoma, she majored in journalism and taught a Sunday school class.
 During this time, she had her first national publication, and article titled “I Protest: A Santa Claus God,” which was in the Christian Herald.

-She has been a guest on several radio programs, including National Public Radio’s To the Point, Minnesota Public Radio's All Things Considered, the nationally syndicated America Live, BBC news, KCRW’s Which Way LA?
+She has been a guest on several radio programs, including KPCC’s The Patt Morrison Show, National Public Radio’s To the Point, Minnesota Public Radio's All Things Considered, the nationally syndicated America Live, BBC news, KCRW’s Which Way LA?
 KRLA’s The Spiritual Seeker, and The Walsh Report.

-She is a widow, with one daughter, also an atheist.
-She has one grandson and another grandchild expected in April, 2008.
+She is a widow, with one daughter, also an atheist married to an atheist.
+She has two grandsons.